-Program Name: 100 Good for Drugs and Violence Kids Program פי מוות עוטובווניב עומי
+Program Name: Too Good for Dru Program Name: Too Good for Drugs and Violence Kids Program Program Evid Evidence Based Y N -National Registry FY2018

-Provider Name: l Provider Name: Housing Opportunities Inc. ities lnc.
-Yearl Yearly Cost: \$57,624 7,624
+Provider Name: Provider Name: Housing Opportunities Inc ities Inc. Year Yearly Cost: \$57,624 7,624

-LSAA; Salt Lake County ounty -
+LSAA; Salt Lake County County

 Goal Factors Focus Population ulation Strategies Outcomes

-C N - Short Long
+C IN - Short Long

-Reduce the risk for Pro-social 150 low incor 150 low income. at-risk vouth ages 5-12 1 ages 5-12 The program will be held Increase Reduce lifetime

-c future Marijuana involvement in the family and community living in 5 pub living in 5 public housing complexes nplexes for two hours, three times a week at each of opportunities for Marijuana use
+Logic Reduce the risk for future Marijuana and alcohol use in children ages 5-12 Pro-social involvement in the family and community 150 low incor living in 5 put located in Sal managed by 150 low income, at-risk youth ages 5-12 living in 5 public housing complexes located in Salt Lake County owned and managed by The Housing Authority of th ages 5-12 mplexes owned and uthority of The program will be held for two hours, three times a week at each of the public housing Increase opportunities for pro-social involvement in Reduce lifetime Marijuana use among 10 th graders from

-children ages 5-12 managed by managed by The Housing Authority of uthority of the public housing involvement in graders from

-Family Attachment the County of Salt Lake Salt Lake communities. the community to 17.2% to 10% in 2023
+Family Attachment Early initiation of drug the County of Salt Lake Salt Lake communities.
+Academics the community to 90% 17.2% to 10% in 2023

-Early initiation of drug Academics

-USE Volith Collegeology and Increase family Reduce litetime
+use Valida Daniela de La Carta de Increase family Reduce lifetime

-volunteers will help from 70% to 90% among 10th
+volunteers will help attachment youth from 70% to 90% Alcohol use among 10 th

-youth with academic graders from
+youth with academic Increase graders from

-assistance according to Increase 28.9% to 20% in
+developmental levels for opportunities for 2023

-the first AF minutes of opportunities for 2023
+the first 45 minutes of pro-social

-program.
-Younger involvement in

 children will work on the family from

 letter, number and word 70% to 90%

 recognition.
 Older

-children will work on
+children will work on 90% of youth will

-partner reading, story do not intend to
+partner reading, story report that they

-retening, related writing,

 etc. use drugs.

-Children will also work

 on homework

-Sources Measures &
+Measures & Sources

-2008 HACSL Needs Assessment 2013 SHARP
+2008 HACSL Needs Assessment

-Archival Data 2013 SHARP
+Archival Data

-Attendance Records
+Allendance Records

-Homework Completion Records TGFD/V pre/post evaluations Parent and Youth Satisfaction Surveys Daily Activity Log Attendance Records IGEDV Youth Counselors will use the interactive, model curriculum Too Good For Drugs and Violence (TGFDV) to decrease risk factors and increase protective factors.
+Homework Completion Records TGFD/V pre/post evaluations Parent and Youth Satisfaction Surveys Daily Activity Log TIGEDV Youth Counselors will use the interactive, model curriculum Too Good For Drugs and Violence (TGFDV) to decrease risk factors and increase protective factors.
 The curriculum focuses on life building skills such as goal setting, decision making and communication.
 Field Trips will be held once a month for all five complexes as an incentive for positive behavior and an opportunity for youth to become involved in the community.

-TGFD/V Pre/Post Evaluations Parent and Youth Satisfaction Surveys SHARP Data
+TGFD/V Pre/Post Evaluations Parent and Youth Satisfaction Surveys

-Annual Comparisons 2023 SHARP
+Annual Comparisons